 Awareness is when we awake to the realization of our thoughts and actions.
-We observe ourselves, noticing our reactions, actions, and choices as if we were detached viewers.
+We observe ourselves, noticing our reactions, activities, and choices as if we were detached viewers.
 I like to say we become the watcher.
-Awareness is the first step to change because we can’t change unless we are aware we need to.
-This is why awareness is the first step of wellness.
+Awareness is the first step to change because we can’t change unless we know we need to.
+This is why awareness is the first step toward wellness.
 We become consciously aware that our decision-making contributes to our wellness or makes us unwell.

 Becoming Aware is Liberating

 There is a freedom that comes with awareness.
 Rather than being stuck in a repetitive cycle where there is no escape, we begin to see that we very much play a hand in creating our lives.
 Whether we are aware of them or not, our behaviors and choices are always ours to make.
-Our past and our present no longer have to dictate our future when we choose to be aware.
+However, our past and present no longer dictate our future when we choose to be aware.

-We are free to move beyond our old limits, make new choices, and take further actions.
-With awareness, our paths can’t help but wind us forward in our lives while paving the way for new experiences and new ways of being.
-It is through awareness that we can continue to evolve consciously.
+We can move beyond our old limits, make new choices, and take further actions.
+With awareness, our paths cannot help but wind us forward in our lives while paving the way for new experiences and ways of being.
+It is through understanding that we can continue to evolve consciously.